eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 A Team Schedule wiki page, e.g., <https://trac.ietf.org/trac/ietf/meeting/wiki/110hackathon/teamschedule>, is created by the Chairs for each online only Hackathon.
 Online only Hackathons take place globally for an entire week.
 It is up to individual project teams to determine the preferred dates, times, and ways to meet to work on their project within the context of that week (e.g., Zoom, Webex, Slack).
 This page is meant to help facilitate coordination of schedules within and across teams.

-## Mailing List
+## Email List

-The Hackathon mail list, [hacakthon@ietf.org](https://www.ietf.org/mailman/listinfo/Hackathon), is used for all email communication and announcement related to the Hackathon.
+The Hackathon email list, {{EMAIL-LIST}}, is used for all email communication and announcement related to the Hackathon.
 All registrants and given the option to subscribe to the list.
 Anyone interested in staying up to date on the Hackathon is able to subscribe at any time.

 ### Hackathon Chairs Email Alias

-The email alias [hackathon-chairs@ietf.org](mailto:hackathon-chairs@ietf.org) was created and is maintained by the Secretariat.
-It is used on hackathons webpages and wiki pages to provide a single point of contact for the Hackathon.
+The email alias, {{EMAIL-ALIAS}}, was created and is maintained by the Secretariat.
+It is used on Hackathon webpages and wiki pages to provide a single point of contact for the Hackathon.

 ## GitHub

-The [IETF-Hackathon](https://github.com/ietf-hackathon) is used to share code, presentations, and other artifacts at IETF Hackathons.
+The {{GITHUB}} is used to share code, presentations, and other artifacts at IETF Hackathons.
 The Hackathon Chairs are responsible for administering the GitHub org.

 Code for Hackathon projects often exist elsewhere, which is perfectly fine.
 Anyone needing a place to host code for the Hackathon can request the creating of a repository for their project.